Daniel-Goerlich/gdb/README.md

 ```

-#####Continue

-`continue` or `c` is used to continue the program after reaching a breakpoint.
-The program will only stop when the program ends or reaches another breakpoint.

 #####Quit

 To quit `gdb`, all you have to do is type `quit` or `q` in the prompt.
 It brings you back to your current working directory.